Fred “Boom Boom” Couples is one of the golfers that come to mind when you are looking for an effortless golf swing.

 He doesn’t generate power by brute force but by bringing all parts of his body in perfect synch from the ground up.

-Finish and ConclusionEven during his finish you can see how he’s turning through the ball leading him to facing the target.
+[clearboth] Even during his finish you can see how he’s turning through the ball leading him to facing the target.

 If you want to improve your tempo and rhythm stick to the fundamentals of Fred Couples:

 - Incorporate proper footwork and weight shift into your swing.